17 Dependencies

 Categories provide us with a sense of understanding about what parts of the system’s functionality are most important to our client.
 If a must depends on a could (for example), it suggests that we haven’t understood the client’s needs.

-Recall that musts are those requirements that are absolutely essential to the minimum viable product, and a could is really nice to have.
-If a must depends on a could, it suggests that something that is essential to the base functionality of the system can’t be implemented until after we build this nice-to-have piece of functionality.
+Recall that musts are essential to the minimum viable product, while a could is “really nice to have”.
+If a must depends on a could, it suggests that something essential to the base functionality of the system can’t be implemented until after we build this nice-to-have piece of functionality.
 That doesn’t make sense.

 The general rule (rule 2) is as follows: